Hand & Upper Extremity Fellowship

 • Orthopedic Hand Elective Surgeries, New England Baptist Hospital

 Throughout the year, fellows are encouraged to develop research projects and to participate with faculty in their ongoing clinical research endeavors.
-Public presentations and the writing of abstracts, original articles, and books chapters are highly encouraged.
+Public presentations and the writing of abstracts, original articles, and book chapters are highly encouraged.
 All of the hand faculty are dedicated to clinical research and have ongoing projects in which the fellow can participate.

 Program Director